DimABSA/DimABSA2026/README.md

 <!--

-To bridge this gap, this task introduces **Dimensional ABSA (DimABSA)**, a task that integrates dimensional sentiment analysis into the traditional ABSA framework and is defined as:

-> Given a textual instance, participants are expected to predict real-valued **valence** and **arousal** scores for aspects and extract their associated information from text.

-The proposed DimABSA task has the following features:
-- Fine-grained sentiment modelling: Replaces discrete sentiment labels with continuous VA scores, offering more nuanced emotional representation.
-- Multidomain coverage: Constructs review datasets across five distinct domains, restaurant, laptop, movie, hotel, and finance.
-- Stance-as-DimABSA: Introduces Dimensional Stance Detection (DimStance), which broadens ABSA from consumer reviews to public-issue discourse (e.g., social, political, energy, climate) and also generalizes stance analysis from categorical labels to continuous VA scores.

 - **Aspect Term**: A word or phrase indicating an opinion target, such as *appetizer*, *waiter*, *battery*, or *screen*.
 - **Aspect Category**: An abstract or predefined category to which an aspect term belongs.
 It follows the format *Entity#Attribute*, where the *Entity* (e.g., `FOOD`, `SERVICE`) and *Attribute* (e.g., `PRICES`, `QUALITY`) are selected from predefined lists (Pontiki et al., 2015; 2016).
 For all valid combinations, see the [full list of aspect categories](#full-list-of-aspect-categories).